creationix/nstore/README.markdown

 All the examples assume this basic setup.
 Currently it reads an existing file if it exists using blocking I/O.  Then means the nStore function is blocking and doesn't need a callback.
 The cost of this is that large databases take a long time (relatively) to load.
 My test with a 1,000,000 document collection takes about 14 seconds to load.
 I may change this api in the future to use the faster non-blocking I/O.

+Creating a database is easy, you just call the nStore function to generate a collection object.

     // Load the library
     var nStore = require('nstore');
     // Create a store
     var users = nStore('data/users.db');

-## Creating a database
+## Creating a document

-Creating a database is easy, you just call the nStore function to generate a collection object.
-Then call save to insert/update documents
+To insert/update documents, just call the save function on the collection.

     // Insert a new document with key "creationix" users.save("creationix", {name: "Tim Caswell": age: 28}, function (err) {